Carglglz/jupyter_upydevice_kernel/README.rst

 %logdata
 ---------
 This allows to log any data from device stdout as long as the data is in tuple or list format.
-The data will be stored in local iPython in 'devlog'.
+The data will be stored in local iPython in 'devlog'. *(Serial and WebSocketDevices only)*

 positional arguments:
    v             Name of variables